A list of baby items you don’t need for your registry. Stick to the items needed and avoid these unnecessary purchases.

 I’m not a fan of going out of our way to coddle for a slight discomfort.
 Your baby will cry during diaper changes, regardless of a cold wipe.
 More than likely, he’s already crying even before you change his diaper.

 And as with the bottle warmer, babies will adjust to cold wipes.
 Focus on preventing diaper rashes with a good cream like this one.
-These are more important comfort measures for your baby.
+These are more important comfort measures for him.

 5. Baby food maker